Biden is hosting the Summit of the Americas, but Mexico's president won't be there

 The absences are drawing attention to the waning influence of the United States in the region and raising questions about U.S. commitment to Latin America.

+China has expanded its influence in the region with trade and investment

-The summit comes as China has made bigger inroads into the region's economy, said Eric Farnsworth, a former State Department official now at the Council of the Americas.
+The summit comes as China has made bigger inroads into the region's economy, pouring more than $138 billion into Latin America and the Caribbean since 2005, according to the Congressional Research Service.

 Latin America has been crying out for economic relief following the pandemic and getting little help from the United States, while China sits in wait — with an open checkbook.